Family Life Education and Coaching

 - Transfer credit from other programs is not allowed.

 Graduate certificate programs are an alternative to a full master’s degree.
-Our certificate programs are designed to prepare professionals to better serve in their roles as family life and parent educators and youth professionals.
+The Graduate Certificate in Family Life Education and Coaching prepares professionals to better serve in their roles as family life and parent educators and as youth service professionals.